akash-network/docs/guides/deploy/README.md

 ```

-In this step, you post your deployment, the Akash marketplace matches you with a provider via auction.
+In this step, you post your deployment, and the Akash marketplace matches you with a provider via auction - the URI in the output is randomly generated.
 To create a deployment use akash deployment.
 The syntax for the deployment is `akash deploy create <config-path> --from <key-name>`.

 ## View your Lease